Georgitanev/edited2/README.md

 Installations:

-You can check your chrome version from Crome browser by clicking -> menu -> help -> About Google Chrome Download chrome driver that fits your chrome version from from https://sites.google.com/chromium.org/driver/downloads extract the file in folder 'chromedriver_win32'
+You can check your chrome version from Crome browser by clicking -> menu -> help -> About Google Chrome Download chrome driver that fits your chrome version from https://sites.google.com/chromium.org/driver/downloads extract the file in folder 'chromedriver_win32'

-Install requirements packages and python v 3.8
+Install requirements file with packages and python v 3.8
 ```sh
 pip install requirements.txt
 ```